21anonymous12/AAAI2026/README.md

   * The `max_context` variable on line 4 in `adjust_context.py` inside the `utils` folder: this sets the maximum context length supported by your chosen model

 **7. Our code was developed in an [Anaconda](https://www.anaconda.com/) environment.
 Please run the code below to create a new virtual environment.
-This will make it easy to install the libraries required for MIAS.**
+This will make it easy to install the libraries required for MATA.**
 ```bash
 conda env create -f ./langchain.yml
 ```